loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 require the environment $Gamma$ to have kind $known$, which means $Gamma$ does not contain a stack.
 However, because linear closures are transformed to stack closures behind linear pointers, the environment for stack closures end up being ill-kinded.
-In the next section (@StackSelection) we present a transformation that corrects this.
+In the next two sections (@StackSelection and @PointerClosureConversion) we explain how this is remedied.

 === Stack Selection <StackSelection>